doncandela/mgah/mgah.md

   - For an **MPI job** (for which Slurm was originally conceived) there will ordinarily be **more than one task** and **each task corresponds to an MPI rank, running an independent copy of the code.**  I believe these tasks might run on one or more nodes unless `#SBATCH -N=...` is used to fix the number of nodes.
   - [This page](https://groups.oist.jp/scs/advanced-slurm) shows how **`srun`** can be used to run multiple copies of a program that don't communicate using MPI -- thus **more than one task** (I haven't tried this).

 - Here are some #SBATCH settings useful for both single-task (non-MPI) and multi-task (MPI) jobs.
-Note many command have two equivalent forms: a single-dash+single-letter form that does not need an equals sign, and a double-dash+multi-letter form that takes an equal sign before any supplied value.
+Note many command have two equivalent forms: a **single-dash+single-letter form that does not need an equals sign**, and a **double-dash+multi-letter form that takes an equal sign** before any supplied value.

   ```
-  SBATCH -J <name>           # set a name for job, otherwise will be script filename
+  #SBATCH -J <name>           # set a name for job, otherwise will be script filename
   #SBATCH --job-name=<name>   # “ “

   #SBATCH -o <ofname>         # set filename for output, otherwise will be slurm-<jobid>.out